AdobeDocs/release-notes.en/current.md

   * **Experience Manager Forms as a Cloud Service**

-    AEM Forms has helped multiple organizations deliver great on-boarding and enrollment experiences over the years.
-These experiences have helped organizations convert leads to actual sales, process captured customer data, deliver responsive experiences based on the audience profile, and much more.
+    AEM Forms has helped many organizations deliver great onboarding and enrollment experiences over the years.
+These experiences have helped organizations convert leads to sales, process captured customer data, deliver responsive experiences based on the audience profile, and much more.
 Now, AEM Forms is available as a cloud service.

-    You can use AEM Forms as a Cloud Service to create digital forms, connect forms to existing data sources, integrate forms with Adobe Sign to add e-signatures to forms, and generate Document of Record (DoR) to archive filled forms as PDF files.
-You can also use the service to convert your existing PDF forms to digital forms.
-In addition to standard AEM Forms features, the service offers several cloud-native capabilities like auto-scaling based on load, zero downtime for upgrades, and a cloud-native development environment.
-You can read [this blog post](https://blog.adobe.com/en/publish/2021/03/11/experience-manager-forms-as-a-cloud-service.html) to learn about more capabilities and features of the service.
+    You can use AEM Forms as a Cloud Service to create digital forms, connect forms to existing data sources, integrate forms with Adobe Sign to add e-signatures to forms, generate Document of Record (DoR) to archive submitted forms as PDF files.
+The service can also convert your existing PDF forms to digital forms.
+In addition to standard AEM Forms features, the service offers several cloud-native capabilities like auto-scaling, zero downtime for upgrades, and cloud-native development environment.
+Read  [this blog post](https://blog.adobe.com/en/publish/2021/03/11/experience-manager-forms-as-a-cloud-service.html) to learn about capabilities and features of AEM Forms as a Cloud Service.

-    The General Availability (GA) date of AEM Forms as a Cloud Service is March 25.
     You can reach out to your Adobe representative for a demo or to sign up for the service.

   * **Experience Manager Commerce as a Cloud Service**